Cognigy/Documentation/docs/en/docs/live-agent/account-settings.md

 When the checkbox for automatically deleting resolved conversations is marked, the conversations marked as resolved will be automatically deleted.
 This includes the existing ones as per the warning message.

+## Notifications

+As an administrator, you can configure push and email notifications for the following events:

+- When a new conversation is created.
+- When a conversation is assigned to you.
+- When you are mentioned in conversation.
+- When a new message is created in an assigned conversation.

+This configuration applies to all human agents of your organization account and overrides the agent [Profile settings](profile-settings.md).

+!!! note
+    The push notifications setting must be enabled in the system.
+Otherwise, they are not available.

 ## Account ID and Version

 <figure>